'Gilmore Girls' Season 4, Episode 5: The Fundamental Things Apply

 Number of times Rory or Lorelai treat their bff like shit:

 Neither are particularly bad friends.
 Lorelai almost fires Natalie (Traci Lords), the inn's new designer, because she knows Emily Gilmore.
 Thankfully, Sookie puts her foot down and forces her friend to act like a mature adult instead of a teen girl.
-Lane only shows her face for like 5 seconds to load up on pizza before her Mrs. Kim sanctioned okra binge.

 Best literary or pop culture references:

 Can you imagine Emily watching "Sex and the City?"
-If she could tone down the judgement train for a second, I bet she'd identify deeply with Samantha.
+If she could tone down the judgment train for a second, I bet she'd identify deeply with Samantha.
 After she finds out about Rory's date (and expresses her disappointment over the ask-out logistics), the ladies have this exchange:

 Lorelai: What are you gonna wear?